home-assistant/addons/zwave_js/DOCS.md

 ### Option `soft_reset`

-By default, Z-Wave JS may attempt a soft-reset on 500 series Z-Wave controllers on startup or when certain commands are issued to the controller.
-Soft-resets can be problematic in certain environments, so Z-Wave JS has an option to disable this functionality.
-This option tells the add-on how to handle soft-resets as follows:
+This setting tells the add-on how to handle soft-resets for 500 series controllers:
-1. Automatic - the add-on will decide whether soft-reset should be enabled or disabled.
+1. Automatic - the add-on will decide whether soft-reset should be enabled or disabled for 500 series controllers.
 This is the deafult option and should work for most people.
-2. Enabled - Soft-reset will be explicitly be enabled.
+2. Enabled - Soft-reset will be explicitly enabled for 500 series controllers.
-3. Disabled - Soft-reset will be explicitly be disabled.
+3. Disabled - Soft-reset will be explicitly disabledfor 500 series controllers.

 ### Option `network_key` (deprecated)